sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

 > Pro tip: This is a logical solution but in this kind of situation, try to confirm the requirements with your manager.
 You don't want to release the code, only to be told that the sum of evens should appear before the average.

 > Pro tip: Before trying to merge a feature branch into the main history, first, merge the main branch into your feature branch.
 There are two main reasons for this.
-First you are making sure that there are no conflicts early on and the second is to run all of the tests on the absolute latest version of the code.
+First, you are making sure that there are no conflicts early on and the second is that you should run all of the tests on the absolute latest version of the code.
 In other words the tests should run on the code that is the absolute closest to what it will look like after merging.
 The reason is that, the tests might be working on your feature branch and on the main branch but, they might not work when you put the two together.
 This is not uncommon and usually happens because a part of the code you are working on, affects another part that was changed and merged to the main branch.
-Of course you have to actually have good tests but this a topic for another post.
+Of course you have to actually have good tests, but this a topic for another post.
 Remember, the goal is to keep the main history in a working state (at least with some certainty).

 We aren't done yet.
 In order to finalize the merge we need to commit.